 This module aims to provide the student with the knowledge of how computer networks are designed, engineered and operated.
-This includes knowledge of the fundamental algorithms used in the
+This includes knowledge of the fundamental algorithms used in the management of both resources and traffic and how these algorithms may interact with application programs.

-Instruction includes, but is not limited to network terminology and protocols, network standards, LANs, WANs, OSI models, cabling, cabling tools, routers, router programming, star topology, and IP addressing.
-The student will study and design networks using Ethernet, TCP/IP Addressing Protocol, dynamic routing and network security.
+Instruction includes, but is not limited to network terminology and protocols, network standards, LANs, WANs, OSI models, cabling tools, routers, router programming, star topology, IP addressing and network security.

+The student will study and design networks using Ethernet, TCP/IP Addressing Protocol, and dynamic routing.